 - At the Job Settings step of the wizard, click Advanced.

-If you want to include data blocks of the hiberfil.sys file and pagefile.sys file to the replica, clear the Exclude swap file blocks check box.
+If you want to include data blocks of the hiberfil.sys and pagefile.sys system files into replicas, clear the Exclude swap file blocks check box.
 Note that including these files into replicas will increase their size.